nicholasbishop/cyusb/README.md

 # CyUSB Suite For Linux

-Cypress Semiconductor Corporation
-CyUSB Suite For Linux, version 1.0.5
+This repo is based on CyUSB Suite For Linux, version 1.0.5, created by Cypress Semiconductor Corporation, which is released under the terms of the GNU LGPL 2.1.

 ## Pre-requisites
  1. libusb-1.0.x is required for compilation and functioning of the API